 Not removing your wisdom teeth could also cause:

 - Inflamed gums

 This article on when wisdom tooth removal is necessary will tell you more!

-Straight after surgery, you may experience minor bleeding, but this can be controlled by biting on gauze which we will provide.
-We will also provide painkillers to help with the pain once the anaesthesia wears off.
+Straight after surgery, you may experience minor bleeding, but this can be controlled by biting on gauze, which we will provide.
+We will also provide painkillers to help with the pain once the anesthesia wears off.
 All pain and bleeding should be gone within a week.
 During this period, you should avoid: